jermspeaks/christmas-adventure/sections/section-150.md

 choices:
   - text: "Talk to the townspeople to understand what's happening"
     target: section-151.md
-  - text: "Use the Memory Keeper to try to stabilize the magic"
+  - text: "Use the Keepsake Keeper to try to stabilize the magic"
     target: section-151.md
   - text: "Find Kvothe and ask for their help"
     target: section-151.md